nccadman19/rebellionallstars/README.md

 Issues:

-Cannot get hero image to fill the screen!
+Cannot get hero image to fill the screen on full screen version!
 Tried margin 0 on body and section
 Added width 100% to hero img